 - 128K of contiguous RAM exists in the system.
-Thus the highest RAM address is 1FFF:F. - The system consists of four modules: the Nucleus, the Debugger, a first-level application job, and the root job. - The iSBC 957A package is going to be used to load the system into memory.
-Therefore, the lowest available address is 70:0.
-This system starts with 1CO:0 as the first address to allow for future inclusion of the Bootstrap Loader (although if you are going to use the Bootstrap Loader with a device similar to to an iSBC 215 device, you should allow more room and start at 200:0).
+Thus the highest RAM address is 1FFF:F. - The system consists of four modules: the Nucleus, the Debugger, a first-level application job, and the root job. - The iSBC 957B package is going to be used to load the system into memory.
+Therefore, the lowest available address is 80:0.
+If the iSBC 957A package were to be used to load the system into memory, the lowest available address would be 70:0.